eclipse-vertx/vert.x/new/core_manual_js.md

     var client = new vertx.HttpClient();

-You can set the port and hostname (or ip address) that the client will connect to be using the `setHost` and `setPort` functions:
+You set the port and hostname (or ip address) that the client will connect to using the `setHost` and `setPort` functions:

     var client = new vertx.HttpClient();
     client.setPort(8181);
     client.setHost('foo.com');

-This, of course can be chained:
+This, of course, can be chained:

     var client = new vertx.HttpClient()
                    .setPort(8181);
                    .setHost('foo.com');

-A single http client always connects to the same host and port.
-If you want to connect to different servers, create more instances of http client.
+A single `HTTPClient` always connects to the same host and port.
+If you want to connect to different servers, create more instances.

 The default value for hostname is `localhost`, and the default value for port is `80`.

 ### Pooling and Keep Alive

-By default the HTTP client pools HTTP connections.
-As you make requests a connection is borrowed from the pool and returned when the HTTP response returns.
+By default the `HTTPClient` pools HTTP connections.
+As you make requests a connection is borrowed from the pool and returned when the HTTP response has ended.

-If you do not want connections to be pooled you can set keep alive to false on the pool:
+If you do not want connections to be pooled you can call `setKeepAlive` with `false`:

     var client = new vertx.HttpClient()
                    .setPort(8181);
                    .setHost('foo.com').
                    .setKeepAlive(false);

-In this case a new connection will be created for each HTTP request and closed once the response has returned.
+In this case a new connection will be created for each HTTP request and closed once the response has ended.

 You can set the maximum number of connections that the client will pool as follows: